Tgentil/sortNFC-Es/README.md

 # XML Organizer

 This script organizes XML files from NF-e (Brazilian Electronic Invoice) based on their payment type.
-The XML files are moved to different directories according to the payment type: "pago-dinheiro/" for cash payments and "pago-cartao/" for card payments.
+The XML files are moved to different directories according to the payment type: `\example\folder\money` for cash payments and `\example\folder\outher` for card payments.

 ## Implementation